lcaggio/Live-streaming-in-a-box/README.md

 control data back again.
 To start or stop the streaming, PUT that, and it will return a OK or Bad Request status depending on whether that's possible.

+There is also a generic webserver which will return anything under the document root, as long as the files fetched aren't under the "api" namespace.

 TODO
 ----